Significance

 Product Safety Management

-We have a robust Product Safety Management Program that ensures the safety and compliance of all raw materials selected for use.
+At Berry, we have a robust Product Safety Management Program that ensures the safety and compliance of all raw materials selected for use.
 The program includes guidelines for: aggressively managing chemical safety, regulations for finished goods, product testing, certifications, management of change, global regulatory monitoring, and the deselection of the restricted substances noted in our RSL.
+To promote and support increasing use of Post-Consumer Recycled Plastic (PCR), we developed a PCR Due Diligence program which standardizes Berry’s acceptance criteria for PCR suppliers.

 A full outline of our Product Safety Management Program can be found in our Product Safety and Quality Management Policy.